top of page

 • Correct Florida notary wording

-• Proper notary signature and seal
+• Proper signature and seal

-• Accurate document execution
+• Accurate execution

-Florida Apostille Process for Power of Attorney Documents
+Florida Apostille Process for Power of Attorney

-When prepared correctly, the process moves efficiently.
+When done correctly, the process is smooth and predictable.

 • Incorrect notarization